John Clarges1

 Bernard Granville was the son of unknown Granville.1 He married Mary Westcombe, daughter of Sir Martin Westcombe, 1st Bt..1 He died on 8 December 1723.1

-Bernard Granville lived at Buckland, Gloucestershire, England.1
+He lived at Buckland, Gloucestershire, EnglandG.1

 Child of Bernard Granville and Mary Westcombe